dakujem/latter/readme.md

 To slightly improve performance on production servers, auto-refresh can be turned off in the Engine factory:\
 `$engine->setAutoRefresh($container->settings['dev'] ?? true);`\
-This has its caveats, read the Latte docs beforehand.
+This has its caveats if the compiled code is not purged during deployment process though.

 ### Use {link} and n:href macros with Slim framework